Interview with Wendie Howland, MN RN-BC CRRN CCM CNLCP LNCC

 Make sure the policy you buy is clear to you: Does it cover you only while it's in force (while you're still paying for it), or does it cover you for things that happened while you were paying for it in the past, even if you aren't working now and don't think you need insurance?
 Be sure it pays for your own lawyer, too, or supplies one to defend you (never, never, NEVER rely on the hospital's lawyer to defend you-- conflict of interest there; they may not have your best interests at heart no matter what they say).

-eLearners: What’s the difference between licensure and certification as it applies to RNs?
+eLearners: What’s the difference between registered nurse license and certification as it applies to RNs?

 The first thing to know is that "RN" is not a certification, it's a licensure granted by an individual state board of nursing to people who pass the basic examination, the NCLEX.